+Our sophisticated real estate and land use practice extends throughout the entire state of California with an emphasis on the Coachella Valley area.
 The Coachella Valley presents several unique and diverse real estate and land use issues.
 From Beaumont at the West end of the valley to Indio in the East, there are ten different local governments, and several unincorporated areas subject to regulation by Riverside County.
 And interspersed within those communities is Indian reservation land under the sovereignty of several independent Indian Tribes and subject to the federal trust responsibility of the United States Department of the Interior, Bureau of Indian Affairs.

 Our litigation attorneys have established a long and successful record representing clients in litigation related to complex real estate and land use projects.
 In the construction industry, we frequently have represented general contractors, subcontractors and material suppliers, either suing for non-payment and consequential damages, or defending against delay and defect claims.
 The types of properties involved have included commercial office buildings, governmental facilities, factories, hospitals, wastewater management plants, and surface mining reclamation projects.

 With current market conditions, our firm has been extensively involved in representing banks and other financial institutions in litigation related to the downturn in the real estate market.
 While every project and every case is different, our experience permits us to focus quickly and efficiently on the issues that arise in most construction disputes.